Disruptions persist in maritime transport, challenging its resilience

 —-

-for developing economies.
-Investing in climate resilience makes good economic sense: The World Bank estimates suggest that overall net benefits of investing in resilient infrastructure in developing countries could amount to US$4.2 trillion, a US$4 return for each dollar invested in resilience -—
+for developing economies, with the World Bank estimating substantial net benefits from investing in resilient infrastructure in developing economies, amounting up to $4.2 trillion, a $4 return for each dollar invested in resilience -—

 – ‒